jakeaylmer/process_cmip6_data/README.md

 ##### Atmospheric reanalyses
 In our work, we also analysed near-surface temperature in atmospheric reanalyses.
 Although these are not CMIP6 data, we used the same code and workflow as that for the CMIP6 data and thus include the relevant scripts in the subdirectory `/bespoke/atmospheric_reanalyses`.
-The various data and model citations are included in `src/metadata.py` and embedded in the netCDF outputs. _The processed datasets will be available with the archived CMIP6 processed data._
+The various data and model citations are included in `src/metadata.py` and embedded in the netCDF outputs.
+The processed datasets are available with the archived CMIP6 processed data.[^data]

 ##### Passive microwave sea ice concentration data
 We also required observations of sea ice, so include the scripts here under `/bespoke/passive_microwave`.
-The raw data comes from passive microwave observations of sea ice concentration obtained from the National Snow and Ice Data Center (NSIDC)[^nsidc0051][^nsidc0079].
-There are significantly more steps required to process this data (documented in the code) and so these scripts are largely independent of the `/sea_ice` scripts for CMIP6; however, they do make use of the `/src` code, including data citations in `/src/metadata.py` and using some of the functions in `/src/netcdf.py`. _The processed datasets will be available with the archived CMIP6 processed data._
+The raw data comes from passive microwave observations of sea ice concentration obtained from the National Snow and Ice Data Center (NSIDC).[^nsidc0051][^nsidc0079] There are significantly more steps required to process this data (documented in the code) and so these scripts are largely independent of the `/sea_ice` scripts for CMIP6; however, they do make use of the `/src` code, including data citations in `/src/metadata.py` and using some of the functions in `/src/netcdf.py`.
+The processed datasets are available with the archived CMIP6 processed data.[^data]